awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ## Enabling envelope encryption on an existing cluster<a name="enable-kms"></a>

-If you enable secret encryption, the Kubernetes secrets are encrypted using the AWS Key Management Service \(KMS\) customer master key \(CMK\) that you select\.
+If you enable secret encryption, the Kubernetes secrets are encrypted using the AWS Key Management Service customer master key \(CMK\) that you select\.
 The CMK must be symmetric, created in the same region as the cluster, and if the CMK was created in a different account, the user must have access to the CMK\.
 For more information, see [Allowing users in other accounts to use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.
 Enabling envelope encryption on an existing cluster is supported for Kubernetes version `1.13` or later\.

 **Warning**
 You cannot disable envelope encryption after enabling it\.
 This action is irreversible\.